 Lauren Mathews ’15, a computer science major, and Shauna Pratico ’14, an English major, teamed up with Assistant Professor of Computer Science Meg Fryling ’97, Ph.D., and Visiting Instructor in Computer Science Jami Cotler to investigate cyberbullying in video games.
 Mathews has always been a gamer and Pratico is passionate about the issue of bullying.

-Mathews and Pratico observed four different groups playing online video games and developed a 42-question survey that was sent out through video game message boards, Facebook, Twitter and on the games themselves through Nintendo’s online social semenax in canada network Miiverse.
+Mathews and Pratico observed four different groups playing online video games and developed a 42-question survey that was sent out through video game message boards, Facebook, Twitter and on the games themselves through Nintendo’s online social network Miiverse.
 The team will break down the data in the fall and plans to publish two or three scholarly papers based on the results of the survey.

 “It’s an unseen view on cyberbullying,” Mathews said.